Langley Events Centre

 The Langley Events Centre is a 322312 sqft multipurpose facility in the Township of Langley, British Columbia, Canada.
 The LEC debuted in April 2009, hosting the 2009 BC Gymnastics Championships.
 It boasts an arena bowl with a 5,276 capacity for sports, including 24 individual suites.
 The LEC also showcases a triple Gymnasium with a capacity of 2,200 spectators under its centre court configuration.
-The venue's second building houses the Field House, a dry floor arena, as well as a double gymnasium with a capacity of 1,000 spectators.
-Other highlights of the facility include a Banquet Hall with an 800-person capacity, an indoor walking track, meeting rooms, and the Willoughby Community Centre, while includes a fitness facility, outdoor playground and various grass and turf fields.
+The venue's second building, the Fieldhouse at Langley Events Centre, houses a dry floor arena, as well as a double gymnasium with a capacity of 1,100 spectators.
+Other highlights of the facility include a Banquet Hall with an 800-person capacity, an indoor walking surface, meeting rooms, an outdoor playground and various grass and turf fields.
 The LEC is home to the Langley Gymnastics Foundation, a non-profit organization offering gymnastics programming for recreational and competitive athletes.

 History

 The Langley Events Centre, the largest sports and recreation project in Langley's history to date, opened its doors after more than two years of construction.
 Plans were unveiled on December 18, 2006, for what was then a $45 million multi-use facility.
 Costs ultimately rose to $56 million, partially funded by the Township, the province, and private builders.
 The first event hosted at the LEC was the 2009 BC Gymnastics Championships.